JustKing2610/Justin_Crispatus_project_lectorate/Phylogenetic_analysis_700_NCBI_genomes/30112023 Phylogenetic_analysis_700genomes.md

 print(f"Output written to {output_fasta_path}")
 ```
 The running of this script lead to the loss of 81 sequences.
-Which was caused by these sequences being lost in the cgMLST scheme creation.
-So this alignment continued with 127 sequences This lead to an updated flowchart with discarded sequences:
+Which was caused by these sequences being lost in the cgMLST scheme creation. identical sequence types were also discarded and 1 sequence per sequence type was kept.
+So this alignment continued with 82 sequences This lead to an updated flowchart with discarded sequences:
 ![Genome _ SlpH quality assesment  (2)](https://github.com/JustKing2610/Justin_Crispatus_project_lectorate/assets/127951903/a91953e7-5d9f-463e-8b9d-8e9facc8da96)